sktime/mlaut/README.md

 pip install -r requirements.txt
 ```

-### Using mleap
+### Using mlaut

-Check mleap jupyter notebook for an example of using the package
+Check mlaut jupyter notebook for an example of using the package

 ```
-jupyter notebook mleap.ipynb
+jupyter notebook mlaut.ipynb
 ```